intj-t/intj-t/README.md

 <a href="https://www.independent.co.uk/news/world/sony-senses-a-market-in-esp-1577154.html">Sony senses a market in ESP</a>

+<a href="https://www.cnbc.com/2018/04/03/the-real-danger-in-sinclair-broadcasts-fake-news-scandal.html">The real danger in Sinclair Broadcast’s ‘fake news’ scandal</a>

+<a href="https://www.linkedin.com/pulse/demise-comcast-time-warner-cost-schizophrenia-jonathan-l-rubin">The Demise of Comcast-Time Warner: The Cost of Schizophrenia</a>

+<a href="https://www.sphinxlogic.org/The Million Dollar Equation.docx">The Million Dollar Equation</a>

 <a href="https://www.burkespeerage.com/">Burkes Peerage</a>

 My family has six hereridy titles from the UK.
 I'm a Moore, Chatman(Chapman), Turner, Vaughn, Little and Bright.
 I dont support The 'Downton Abbey Law' it Would Let British Women Inherit Titles.